Policies and my WorldView

 The tax code should help people keep up with rising costs— not fall behind

-I will favor policies that put money back in the pockets of people who need it most
+I will favor tax policies that put money back in the pockets of people who need it most

 Small and local businesses